aamirpanah/ML-Prediction-LoL/readme.md

 # Predicting the outcome of a League of Legends game based on Champion-Player Experience

 First of all, this project is heavily inspired on this [research](https://arxiv.org/abs/2108.02799#:~:text=Using%20a%20deep%20neural%20network,for%20playing%20LoL%20and%20matchmaking.).
-So shoutout to them.
+Second of all, this is not my original project!
+Go check out @reneleogp and https://github.com/reneleogp/ML-Prediction-LoL.
+This is an update for the codebase so that it works with the new "tagline" system introduced by Riot.
+Currently the scripts to gather and process new data to create new models are not working.
+I might fix them if I'm interested enough but I just really wanted to be able to use the old model on live or past games in NA.
+Please note it only works for NA, however any of yall can find where I hard coded the NA string and fix it ;) For my own bs purposes, I got enough of a kick out of what's presented here XD.

 ## Preview

-I implemented a two Machine Learning algorithms to determinate the outcome of a League of Legends game based on Player-Champion Experience.
+I implemented two Machine Learning algorithms to determinate the outcome of a League of Legends game based on Player-Champion Experience.
 I used more than 16k matches from two different servers, in order to make the training and predictions.
 My best result was 91% of accuracy using GBOOST.

 ## Introduction